menu icon

 SWEET POTATO PUREE

-• I found sweet potatoes in a steamer bag at my grocery store, but you can bake or microwave 2 large or 4 small till cooked.
-Set them aside till they cool a little, then take the skins off and cut the sweet potatoes into small pieces.
-I added the cut-up sweet potatoes to the immersion blender cup plus the maple syrup and butter.
+• Bake or microwave 2 large or 4 small sweet potatoes until cooked.
+Set them aside until they cool, then cut the sweet potatoes open and scoop out the flesh.
+I added the sweet potatoes to the immersion blender cup, plus the maple syrup and butter.
 Pulse until it becomes a puree.
 It took me less than a minute to blend the ingredients.
-You can use canned sweet potatoes, but they are usually canned in syrup, so mash them and don't add the maple syrup or butter.
+You can use canned sweet potatoes, but they are usually canned in syrup, so mash them and don't add maple syrup or butter.

 COOKIE DOUGH

 • Weigh or measure the sugar and set aside.
 In another bowl, weigh or measure the flour, baking powder, baking soda, cinnamon, nutmeg, salt and run a whisk through to blend.
 In a stand or hand-held mixer, add the sugar and the butter and mix on medium speed for 2 to 3 minutes.
 Add the vanilla extract, maple syrup, sweet potato puree, and mix through.
 Break the egg into a small bowl (just in case some shells pieces break off) and add it to the rest of the wet mixture.
-Once blended through, turn the mixer down and slowly add the flour mixture till it is incorporated.
-Add the pecans and mix through for about 30 secs to a minute.
+Once blended through, turn the mixer down and add the flour mixture about a third at a time until it is incorporated.
+Add the pecans and mix through for about about 5-10 seconds.
 Cover with plastic wrap and refrigerate for at least 45 minutes.

-• Preheat oven to 350° and line 2 cookie pans with parchment paper (I use parchment sheets).
+• Preheat oven to 350°F (175°C or 180°C) and line 2 cookie pans with parchment paper (I use parchment sheets).
 Using a medium cookie scooper, space out twelve scoops onto the cookie pan about 2" apart.
 This gives it space to spread and rise.
-Bake for 12-14 minutes.
-Leave the cookies on the baking pan for a minute or two before moving them to a cooling rack.
-This size batch makes about 2-½ dozen.
-Enjoy!
+Bake for 11-13 minutes.
+Move them to a cooling rack once out of the oven.

 Nutrition